• Zero-Day Wire

 ps aux # List running processes

-kill -9 1234 # Kill process by PID
+kill -9 1234 # Force kill by PID

-netstat -tuln # Show open ports (legacy)
+netstat -tuln # Show listening ports (legacy)

-ip addr # Show IP addresses
+ip addr # Show network interfaces and IPs

 ip route # Show routing table

-ping 1.1.1.1 # Check connectivity
+ping 1.1.1.1 # ICMP ping to check connectivity

-nmap -sS 192.168.1.0/24 # Scan subnet
+nmap -sS 192.168.1.0/24 # TCP SYN scan a subnet

-tcpdump -i eth0 # Packet capture
+tcpdump -i eth0 # Capture packets on interface (requires root)

 curl http://host # Fetch HTTP page